 Two could play that game!

 On turn 4 I ordered my grunts to fix bayonets!
 My tanks and ADA guns poured a fusilade of tracers into the Soviet infantry forcing them to ground.
-My infantry rose to their feel and rushed forward to meet their Soviet counterparts in close quarters combat.
+My infantry rose to their feet and rushed forward to meet their Soviet counterparts in close quarters combat.
 Bayonets flashed, grenades cracked, and automatic weapons thundered as brutal life and death encounters erupted around the objectives.
 When the dust and smoke cleared the Soviet infantry were gone.
 Nothing was left but broken bodies and a handful of prisoners.
 My battered GIs were victorious!!
 But...

 One BMP scout remained!

 The tides of war changed on Jeremy´s turn as my worst nightmare came true.
 He rolled two dice and got a 5 and 6.
-As if they materialized out of nowhere, the rest of Jeremy´s battalion rushed onto the board with only a single scout squad and a few Dragon teams stooding in their way.
+As if they materialized out of nowhere, the rest of Jeremy´s battalion rushed onto the board with only a single scout squad and a few Dragon teams standing in their way.
 My stomach sank because it appeared that my opening gambit failed.

 Jeremy´s tanks thunder forward against nearly no opposition.
 One company slowed down to toss cannon shots at my mech platoon while the other rushed for the objectives.
 My Dragon teams showed their worth though.
-Jeremy´s lead company left me some lovely flank shots and my gunners took advantage of them.
+Jeremy´s lead company left me some lovely flank shots and my gunners took full advantage of them.
 In a few short rolls I bailed one tank and blasted two others.
 But it just wasn't enough to stop them.
 I had to sacrifice my scouts to contest the objective to keep me in the game!
 I knew that they wouldn't last long.

 On the other side of the bridge I moved my three tanks to engage the BMP and in an insane stroke of luck all of my shots missed or failed firepower checks.
 Jeremy passed his double bail roll and KEPT THE BMP!!
 On his next turn that same track remounted!
 Absolutely unbelieveable!!!
 My other units tried to engage his tanks but they were too little, too late.
 Jeremy proceeded to blast my poor scouts when it came his turn.
 I just knew then that the game was over .